Male Factor Infertility

 • be obstructed in the reproductive tubing (azoospermia)

-Varicoceles, or swollen veins in the scrotum, are found in 40 out of 100 infertile men.
+Varicoceles, or swollen veins in the scrotum, are found in 40% of infertile men.
 A varicocele blocks proper drainage of blood, which can harm sperm growth.

-A semen analysis is a routine lab test that can help determining the cause of infertility.
+A semen analysis is a routine lab test that can help determine the cause of infertility.
 The physician will collect your sperm in a sterile cup for further analysis.
 The semen sample will be studied for sperm volume, count, concentration, movement, and structure.
+Your physician may also perform a vasography, or x-ray of the vas deferens, to identify any potential blockages or obstructions.
+In some cases, a testicular biopsy may be performed if other tests are inconclusive.